-5.5 The local footpath network is an asset, but many of the village streets do not have footpaths so there is a need to improve pedestrian safety in the village.
+5.4 The local footpath network is an asset but many of the village streets do not have footpaths so there is need to improve pedestrian safety in the village.

-Development that will include improvements to the local standards of provision of foot paths will be supported, and opportunities to enhance the network of paths around the parish will be welcomed.
+New housing development should include improvements to the local standards of provision of footpaths as well as opportunities to enhance the network of paths around the parish.